Are you struggling being a dad?

 Being a parent is hard enough, balancing work and family time while finding time for the gym or football or whatever your hobby may be, and time for your partner.
 We, just like our kids, are learning and growing.
 So while all help is useful, don’t add stress of thinking you have to do it a certain way, and don’t compete with other kids, they all develop at different rates, and until they are actually old enough to demonstrate manners and what not, the temperament of child can just be pot luck.

-So relax, try your best, ask for help when need be, and don’t be too hard on yourself, because as you can tell from all the advice you are getting, everyone can do it, and everyone can do it their own way.
+So relax, try your best, ask for help when need be, and don’t be too hard on yourself.
+Because as you can tell from all the advice you are getting, everyone is struggling being a dad from time to time.
+And yet, everyone can do it, and everyone can do it their own way.

 Written by JJ Jabbal